cnabio/duffle/docs/guides/signing-guide.md

 $ duffle key export my_signer.key -u test1@example.com
 ```

-Now, any of your friends can use `duffle key add` to add your key to their keyring.
+Now, any of your friends can use `duffle key import` to add your key to their keyring.

 ## But I Want to Use My Existing Key!

 Say you already have a key (from, perhaps, Keybase or GnuPG).
 In most cases, you can use that key with Duffle.
 There are two ways of doing this:

-- You can use `duffle key add --secret mykey.gpg` and add it to the existing keyring.
+- You can use `duffle key import --secret mykey.gpg` and import it to the existing keyring.
 However, this will place the key at the _end_ of your keyring, and you will need to use the `--user`/`-u` flag whenever signing.
-- You can remove your existing `secret.ring` and then run `duffle init -s mykey.gpg` or run `duffle add --secret mykey.gpg`.
+- You can remove your existing `secret.ring` and then run `duffle init -s mykey.gpg` or run `duffle key import --secret mykey.gpg`.
 Either of these will create a new keyring for you.

 As always, you can check on your keyring by using `duffle key list --secret` (or see your verifying keys with `duffle key list`).